eclipse-bluechi/bluechi/README.maintainer.md

 **WARNING:** There should not be merged any commits to the project between the release commit and the post release commit to make things clear.

+### Creating the Software Bill of Materials (SBOM)

+After the new release has been created, the [GitHub workflow for generating BlueChi's SBOMs](./.github/workflows/sbom.yml) can be started manually (by project collaborators) for the recent tag created.
+It uses [sbom4rpms](https://github.com/engelmi/sbom4rpm) and will build as well as analyze BlueChi's runtime dependencies declared in the RPM packages recursively.
+The generated SBOMs are being attached to the Action run.
+The .zip containing the SBOMs can be downloaded and attached to the assets of the respective BlueChi release.